Reviewed by

 • Suspension or Cancellation of Registration: If a publisher repeatedly fails to submit annual statements or provides false or incorrect information, the RNI has the right to suspend or cancel the registration of the publication.
 This means the newspaper or magazine may not be allowed to publish legally.

-RNI Registration Renewal & Validity
+RNI Registration Renewal & Validity in India

-Post RNI Registration Compliance Requirements
+Post RNI Registration Compliance Requirements in India

-Get Your RNI/PRGI Certificate for Newspaper Registration
+Get Your RNI/PRGI Certificate for Newspaper Registration in India

 The RNI Certificate, formally known as the Certificate of Registration, is the essential document issued to newspapers and periodicals in India.
 This certificate confirms a publication's official registration and legal authorization to operate within the country.

-How to Download the RNI Certificate?
+How to Download the RNI Registration Certificate?

-1. Visit the Press Sewa Portal: Go to the official website: presssewa.prgi.gov.in
+1. Visit the Press Sewa Portal: Go to the official website: presssewa.prgi.gov.in.

 2. Log in with Your Credentials: Use the username and password you created during the registration process to log in.